Académica da Brava: About the club

 On April 29 and 30, 2017, the club was the next participant from Brava after Sporting Brava in the São Filipe Municipal and Flag Day Tournament, held during Saint Philip's Day, the club finished last place behind Desportivo de Curral Grande, a diaspora team.

 Académica had a plan to finish first at the end of the season, that completely failed to start at the top positions as they lost 3–5 to Benfica on their first match on December 24 and the club started last place.
 Their situation got worse a week later on December 30 as they lost 0–6 to Morabeza and the club remains to be last place as of the second round in Brava.
-It got worser as not a single match was won at the 12th round, they only had a draw which totals a point and 32 goals were conceded, over 5 times more than their six goals scored, the least in Brava.
+It got worse as not a single match was won at the 12th round, they only had a draw which totals a point and 32 goals were conceded, over 5 times more than their six goals scored, the least in Brava.
 Their worst was a 7–0 loss to Sporting which was on January 21.
 Their next meeting was a loss to Morabeza at round 9.
 Académica did not play at the 10th round.
 Two more losses came at the 11th round as they lost to Juventude, then a larger 0–6 loss to Sporting.
 Académica made their second draw, this one with two goals with Corôa and, they were a point behind Corôa.
 Académica suffered a loss to Nô Pintcha on March 24, the last match of the season and Académica finished seventh, since the 2012 expansion to 12 matches, for the first time, it became their worst position the club finished, not a single match won as the club has a ten match winless streak, each five at home and away, that started in December 2017.
 Also their worst record were their 10 losses.
 Académica scored nine goals, the least in Brava for the season and conceded the most with 43.